Zinc additives have been recommended by most engine manufactures for years.

 Characteristics of Zinc and Detergents determine how quickly and to what extent an oil will provide sacrificial boundary film protection for your engine.

 So after all this confusion what do you do !!

-There is a long list of great racing oils out there and they are Not all the same.
+There is a long list of great racing oils and additives out there and they are not all the same.
 I would think if your are looking for a great racing oil you must have a lot of friends and colleges out there doing the same thing.